Just Stop Oil says police officer injured in M25 lorry crash is ‘awful situation’

 Essex Police chief superintendent praised his officers responding to the incident

-Just Stop Oil has said a lorry crash which injured a police officer was an “awful situation” as the group staged its third day of protests along the M25.
+Just Stop Oil has said a lorry crash that injured a police officer was an “awful situation” as the group staged its third day of protests along the M25.

 The incident has led to road closures between J26 and J27 clockwise, causing delays during the early rush hour on Wednesday.